ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

---- The size of our dataset was by choice quite small, minimizing the importance of using VM's, but we did integrate it into our project as a show of understading.
-We used Compute Engine for cloud-based model training by configuring virtual machines to run our training scripts directly or in conjunction with Vertex AI.
+--- The size of our dataset was by choice quite small, minimizing the importance of using VM's, but we did integrate it into our project as a show of understanding.
+We used Compute Engine for cloud-based model training by configuring virtual machines to run our training scripts directly.
 This allowed us to leverage scalable cloud resources to handle datasets and complex models more efficiently.
 Compute Engine also played a key role in integrating with our CI/CD workflows.
 Automated tasks such as data validation, logging artifacts to Weights & Biases (W&B), and building Docker images were executed seamlessly using Compute Engine.
 Though in our final workflow the docker images are build using GitHub VM's and then pushed to an artifact registry in GCP ---

 ### Question 19